gabrielaride/gabrielaride/readme.md

 # Hello, World! 👋🌎
 I'm Gabriel Aride;

-Electrical Technician and Electrical Engineering student at UERJ with a focus on Computer Systems.
+Electrical Technician and Electrical Engineering student at UERJ with a focus on Computer Systems;

 I'm passionate about Artificial Intelligence and Software Development.
 I really enjoy architecting efficient solutions, learning new technologies, and building projects that solve engineering problems through innovation.